axem-solutions/example/docs/cli_usage.md

 - `-it`: Starts an interactive shell, which is useful to see what's going on in the container.
 - `--privileged`: Give access to the USB devices.
-:warning: Only use this flag for testing purposes.
-The safe way is to only give access for the actual ST-Link USB device.
 - `--rm`: We can remove the container after the debug session.
 - `--network=gdb-net`: Connect to the gdb-net network.
-- `axemsolutions/stlink_org`: The tool image to run in the container.
+- `axemsolutions/stlink-org`: The tool image to run in the container.

 Open another terminal and run the GDB client.